bez0r/BeaconBits/README.md

 BeaconBits
 ==========

+Beacon Bits is comprised of analytical scripts combined with a custom database that evaluate flow traffic for statistical uniformity over a given period of time.
+The tool relies on some of the most common characteristics of infected host persisting in connection attempts to establish a connection, either to a remote host or set of host over a TCP network connection.
+Useful to also identify automation, host behavior that is not driven by humans.

 Network timing evaluation used to detect beacons, works with argus flow as the source

 This is an updated version and migrated from the google page by the same name.